gradio-app/gradio/guides/04_additional-features/08_file-access.md

 If at any time Gradio blocks a file that you would like it to process, add its path to the `allowed_paths` parameter.

+Tip: Prefer to read/write files from your prediction function in your application's local directory.
+But if you need to save files elsewhere, make sure that path is in `allowed_paths`.
+For example, if you change the default example caching directory to be outside the current working directory.

 ## The files Gradio will allow others to access

-While running, Gradio apps ALLOW users to access:

-- **Files in the `cache`.**

-- **Cached examples created by Gradio.** These are files that are created by Gradio as part of caching examples if you set `cache_examples=True` or `cache_examples="lazy"` in `gr.Interface()`, `gr.ChatInterface()` or in `gr.Examples()`.
-By default, these files are saved in the `gradio_cached_examples/` subdirectory within your app's working directory.
-You can customize the location of cached example files created by Gradio by setting the environment variable `GRADIO_EXAMPLES_CACHE` to an absolute path or a path relative to your working directory.
+In short, these are the files located in the `cache` and any other additional paths you grant access to via `allowed_paths` or `gr.set_static_paths`.

-- **Files that you explicitly allow via the `allowed_paths` parameter in `launch()`**.
+- **The `allowed_paths` parameter in `launch()`**.
 This parameter allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
 (By default, this parameter is an empty list).

 - **Static files that you explicitly set via the `gr.set_static_paths` function**.
 This parameter allows you to pass in a list of directories or filenames that will be considered static.
 This means that they will not be copied to the cache and will be served directly from your computer.
 This can help save disk space and reduce the time your app takes to launch but be mindful of possible security implications.